WCDC Renaming Process

 - The Superintendent recommended that name to the Board at its October 11 meeting.

-Under Board Policy 7310, the next step is to open a public comment period for 60 days (through December 10.)
-During this time, the public is encouraged to share their opinions on the new names via email or during the public comment period of Board of Education meetings.
+Under Board Policy 7310, the next step was to open a public comment period for 60 days (through December 10.)
+During this time, the public was encouraged to share their opinions on the new names via email or during the public comment period of Board of Education meetings.

-The Board will vote on the name at its December 13 meeting.
+The Board voted unanimously on the name change at its December 13, 2022 public meeting.